jsloan117/docker-openvpn-client/docs/run-image.md

 ## Docker secrets

+---

-You can use docker secrets in a compose file or docker swarm mode.
-The below steps assumes you're using a compose file.
+You can use docker secrets with docker compose or docker swarm.
+The below steps assumes you're using docker compose.

+!!! note
+    Docker secrets within the context of compose inherits the file's ownership and permissions from the host.

 - remove `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` from the environment section of your compose file
 - add your credentials username and password each on a line in a file named `vpncreds`
+    - ensure correct ownership and permissions of that file `vpncreds`
 - add the below snippet to your compose file

 ### Compose file snippet